Chris Dufresne, heralded college football writer, dies at 62

 “Chris had been awaiting the results for what appeared to be a late-stage melanoma recurrence,” the memo said.

 Dufresne got a job working on the loading docks at the Times after graduating high school in 1976.
-His father worked in the paper’s transportation department for 37 years.
+His father worked in the newspaper’s transportation department for 37 years.

 In 1981, he became a clerk covering high school sports at the Times’ Orange County bureau.
 Dufresne continued rising at the paper, serving as national college football and basketball columnist from 1995-2015, when he accepted a buyout and left.
 In 2011, he was selected California Sportswriter of the Year by the National Sportscasters and Sportswriters Association.